Please select a partnership to see additional information:

 It is good practice that annual staff reviews are part of the organisation’s supervision policy and they should:

-- openly address any concerns about behaviour and attitudes
+- openly address any concerns about behaviour and attitudes; and

-- put in place action plan and arrangements for review.
+- agree an action plan and arrangements for review.

 - Supervision of activity with children

 - Care Quality Commission – Disclosure and Barring Service Checks